NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Evaluation of

+\textbf{VLMs QA Generation.} For QA generation from images, videos and audio we use VLMs, which has also been commonly used in the current state-of-art as mentioned earlier.

-\textbf{LLM-based QA annotation.} For LLM-based QA annotation, a concise version of the annotation guidelines and task definitions is adapted to the prompt to validate the question, edit the answer, and identify the location relevance.
-To manually assess the quality of the annotated QA pairs, we choose two different approaches: \textit{(i)} QA validation by selecting the best answer, and \textit{(ii)} QA annotation for LLM-based QA annotation.
+\textbf{LLMs/VLMs-based QA annotation/validation.} We adapt a concise version of the annotation guidelines into the prompt so the LLM can validate questions, edit answers, and assess location relevance.
+To manually assess annotation quality, we use two settings, \textit{(i)} QA validation by selecting the best answer and \textit{(ii)} QA annotation on a sampled subset of LLM-labeled pairs.

-\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item \textbf{Manual QA validation - selecting best answer.} For QA validation for LLM-based QA annotation, we manually evaluated the output of LLMs on 500 QA pairs collected from Egypt.
-We selected this set due to the availability of annotators from Egypt.
-The goal was to assess whether human annotators preferred the LLM-edited answers or the ones retrieved from a search engine.
-We provided clear instructions to the annotators to select the better answer based on accuracy, clarity and readability, as well as completeness and relevance (see in Appendix \ref{app:qa_validation}).
-Annotators were given three options: \textit{(i)} \textit{Answer 1} (original answer), \textit{(ii)} \textit{LLM-edited answer}, and \textit{(iii)} \textit{neither}.
-We recruited two annotators who are native Arabic speakers residing in Egypt.
-They were compensated at a standard rate managed by a third-party company.
-We computed inter-annotator agreement using observed agreement and Gwet's AC1 \cite{gwet2008computing}, and Cohen’s Kappa.
-The observed agreement and Gwet's AC1 were 0.842 and 0.806, respectively, indicating strong overall alignment.
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item \textbf{Manual QA validation selecting the best answer.} For this evaluation, we manually evaluated 500 text based QA pairs from Egypt, which is due to the availability of Egypt-based annotators.
+The goal was to compare the LLM-edited answer against the original answer retrieved from the search engine.
+Annotators selected the better answer based on accuracy, clarity and readability, and completeness and relevance (Appendix~\ref{app:qa_validation}).
+They could choose \textit{(i)} \textit{Answer 1} (original), \textit{(ii)} \textit{LLM-edited answer}, or \textit{(iii)} \textit{neither}.
+Two native Arabic-speaking annotators residing in Egypt completed the task and were compensated at a standard third-party rate.
+We report inter-annotator agreement using observed agreement, Gwet's AC1~\cite{gwet2008computing}, and Cohen's $\kappa$.
+Observed agreement and Gwet's AC1 were 0.842 and 0.806, indicating strong alignment.
 The high observed agreement suggests that using LLMs to edit answers may be a promising direction.